Health & Wellness

 It’s a relatively normal behavior

 If you spot your dog nibbling on some grass during outside playtime, don’t fret — it’s a pretty normal dog behavior.
-Fetch by The Dodo’s on-staff veterinarian Dr. Aliya McCullough explains the reason why dogs eat grass and how to know when their snacking has gone too far.
+Fetch’s on-staff veterinarian Dr. Aliya McCullough explains the reason why dogs eat grass and how to know when their snacking has gone too far.

 Why do dogs eat grass?